gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 **Note**
 * You can't add a graph using a graphId already in use, you will need to explicitly remove the old GraphId first.
-* You can limit access to the sub-graphs when adding to FederatedStore, see [Limiting Access](#Limit-Access-with-Authentication).
+* You can limit access to the sub-graphs when adding to FederatedStore, see [Limiting Access](#limit-access-with-authentication).
 * Schema & Properties are not required if the GraphId is known by the GraphLibrary.
-* Custom properties defined by the user can be disallowed, see [limit custom properties](#limit-custom-properties)..
+* Custom properties defined by the user can be disallowed, see [limit custom properties](#limit-custom-properties).

 ${ADD_ANOTHER_GRAPH_SNIPPET}